Night Hike: Spring Equinox

 The night sky and the cosmos have been a source of inspiration and amazement throughout human history.
-Join us for an evening at Pleasant Hill and explore the starry sky!
-On this gentle hike through the Preserve, take in the wonders of the prairie and forest at night while learning about some of the mysteries and curiosities of the universe.
-Along the way, we will identify and observe constellations while exploring the cultural and scientific importance of the spring equinox.
+Join us for an evening at Pleasant Hill where we explore the starry sky and our nocturnal animals.
+On this gentle hike through the Preserve, take in the wonders of the prairie and forest at night while discovering some of the mysteries and curiosities of the universe.
+Along the way, we will listen to the enchanting sounds of the night, observe the night sky, and learn fun facts about the moon!

 Participants should meet at the Welcome Center by 7:15 pm.
 All participants should bring flashlights to assist in returning to vehicles or rooms at the conclusion of the evening.

 Questions?
 Call 859.734.5411 or email [email protected] for more information.